 In home entertainment areas—particularly in more modestly scaled cribs— use the Gobo Stands to pull the panel closer to your favorite listening chair.
 Then just return it to the wall when done.

-Another handy application is to take the panels on the gig with you.
+Another handy application is to take the panels with you on the gig!
 Positioned behind your rig, or spaced in an arc behind the band or ensemble, a set of attractive acoustic panels provide not only a tidy stage setting, but dramatically improves the "tightness" of the live mix.
 This is especially helpful when recording on location.
 It's like bringing a portable studio environment to the show!
 Once you've got your tracks, just return the panels to the wall in your home studio and you're ready to mix in an acoustically reliable environment.

 OTHER PRACTICAL USES